slerman12/Help-me/7-Ongoing.md

 #

-“Well the policy is currently being broken.
+“Well the policies are currently being broken.
 As you’ve proven.
 Therefore I’m a good man,” states the Alderman.

 “You fell back on policy in your decision to terminate me.”